SKevo18/sokoban.py/README.md

 ### NB

-- Each level has unlimited moves;
+- Each level has unlimited moves/time;
 - You can't pull cubes;
 - You can't undo a step;
 - You can't push 2 or more cubes at the same time;